Matilde90/modulation-instability-sonic-pi/README.md

-# Sound modulation instability
+# Instable Sound - sonification of modulation instability

-This project consists in the sound representation of modulation instability of a light wave propagating in an optical fiber.
-To produce the sound, we used [Sonic Pi](https://sonic-pi.net/), an open source software created by Sam Aaron to create and perform music by writing code.
+*Instable sound* is a music piece composed using [Sonic Pi](https://sonic-pi.net/), an open source software created by Sam Aaron to create and perform music by writing code.
+The piece in inspired by a physics phenomenon called *modulation instability* and consists in the sonification of modulation instability of a light wave propagating in an optical fiber.

 ## The sound of modulation instability

-NOTE: THE CODE IN THIS REPOSITORY IS STILL WORK IN PROGRESS!
+To listen *Instable sound*, go here:

 ## What is modulation instability?